 A piece of silicon containing a general-purpose CPU.
 The most common examples are Intel's 80x86 and Motorola's 680x0 families.

+A set of 127 guidelines for the use of C in safety-critical software.
+Although widely used in automotive systems, for example, ISO standard C is not itself properly suited to the development of safety-critical software.
+The MISRA C guidelines attempt to shore up weaknesses in the programming language standard so that something very like C can be used to reliably develop safe software.
 MISRA C can be considered a subset of ISO C; the discarded language constructs are those deemed most prone to error.
 For example, rule 35 prohibits the use of assignments within Boolean expressions; thus, simple if (x = 1) typos can't cause run-time errors that are difficult to detect and debug.
 If enforced by a code-checking tool as part of the build process, these rules can be complied with selectively and easily.

 1. A language-level intertask synchronization primitive.
 Java is the only language in the embedded systems space that supports monitors.
+2. The CRT or LCD display attached to a computer.

 Describes a special CPU instruction, common on digital signal processors, that performs both a multiplication and an addition in a single instruction cycle.
 The result of the multiplication is typically added to a sum kept in a register.
 Abbreviated MAC.
 A multiply-and-accumulate instruction is helpful for speeding up the execution of the many digital filters and transforms required in signal processing applications.
 In recent years, many microprocessor and microcontroller makers have included a MAC instruction on their products as well.